MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/code-editor.md

 :::image type="content" source="media/code-editor/code-edit-homepage.png" alt-text="The code editor icon.":::

-The source code is displayed in the Code Editor pane at the bottom of the screen.
-The changes you made earlier are updated in the source code.
-To make changes, update the source code and select Save.
-The changes are reflected on the canvas.
+The source code is displayed in the code editor pane at the bottom of the screen.
+Any changes you made previously will be updated in the source code.
+To make changes, update the source code and then select **Save**.
+The changes will be reflected on the canvas.

-The code editor supports 3 docking options: docked on bottom, docked on right, or full screen edit mode.
+The code editor supports three docking options: docked on the bottom, docked on the right side, or full-screen edit mode.

-Canvas supports editing of html.
-To edit JavaScript or custom CSS, click on 'Edit CSS & JS.'
-This will take you to portal management app.
-From there, choose the **Advanced** tab you can make any desired edits in the JavaScript and CSS sections.
+The code editor canvas supports HTML editing.
+To edit JavaScript or custom CSS, select **Edit CSS & JS**.
+This will take you to the Portal Management app.
+From there, select the **Advanced** tab to make any edits you want in the JavaScript and CSS sections.